-Only one vehicle had entered: a carriage that he recognized as Marguerite's.
+Only one vehicle had entered: a carriage that he recognized at once as Marguerite's.
 The horses were stumbling in exhaustion up Main, with Justinian and Hartshough in the driver's seat.
-The scouts that Efran had just sent out were riding alongside as the carriage stopped at the sidewalk.
+The scouts he had just sent were riding alongside as it stopped at the sidewalk.
 Here, they pivoted their horses to shout at the soldiers who had run over.
 They sprang away to gear up.
 Efran marginally noted Minka running up to the carriage to open the door.